 From this configuration, we can see the core file size is 0 which means we can not create core dumps for the ended processes.
 In order to create core dumps the size of the core dumps should be increased with this core file size configuration using the ulimits file.

-Create Core Dumps
+Enable Core Dumps Creation

-As the default configuration for the core-dump is set to 0 there will be no core dump about aborted or killed processes.
+As the default configuration for the core dump is set to 0 there will be no core dump about aborted or killed processes.
 We can create a core dump by enabling the

 -c option like below.
 We can specify the unlimited in order to set the size unlimited.